krecicki/kucoin_scalp_trading_bot_using_ccxt/README.md

 In summary, to use this script, you need to:

-Install the ccxt library using the pip install ccxt command.
+1) Install the ccxt library using the pip install ccxt command.

-Import the ccxt library and the sleep function from the time module in your Python file.
+2) Import the ccxt library and the sleep function from the time module in your Python file.

-Instantiate the Exchange class using the getattr function and the name of the exchange you want to use.
+3) Instantiate the Exchange class using the getattr function and the name of the exchange you want to use.

-Set the sandbox mode to True or False using the set_sandbox_mode method.
+4) Set the sandbox mode to True or False using the set_sandbox_mode method.

-Set your API keys using the apiKey, secret, and password properties.
+5) Set your API keys using the apiKey, secret, and password properties.

-Set the symbol you want to trade on the exchange.
+6) Set the symbol you want to trade on the exchange.

-Set the amount of BTC you want to trade.
+7) Set the amount of BTC you want to trade.

-Enter an infinite loop and continuously trade on the exchange by placing buy and sell orders at the midpoint price.
+8) Enter an infinite loop and continuously trade on the exchange by placing buy and sell orders at the midpoint price.

-Save the script as a Python file and run it using the python script.py command.
+9) Save the script as a Python file and run it using the python3 v6script.py command.